microsoft/vscode-edge-debug2/CONTRIBUTING.md

 In VS Code, run the `launch as server` launch config - it will start the adapter as a server listening on port 4712.
 In your test app launch.json, include this flag at the top level: `"debugServer": "4712"`.
 Then you'll be able to debug the adapter in the first instance of VS Code, in its original TypeScript, using sourcemaps.

 ## Testing
-Run `gulp tslint` to check your code against our tslint rules.
+* Run `gulp tslint` to check your code against our tslint rules.

-Unit tests and integration tests for the debug adapter are currently disabled.
+* Run `npm run test` to validate against our unit tests.
+* There are also some integration tests which can be run by `npm run intTest`

 ## Naming
 * "Client": VS Code